xxl4/me/source/_posts/IT-security-2024-09-11.md

 [Read more](https://www.computerweekly.com/news/366610316/ICO-and-NCA-sign-MoU-to-provide-joint-support-for-cyber-crime-victims)

 Published: Wed, 11 Sep 2024 04:30:00 GMT

-## ICO and NCA Sign MoU to Provide Joint Support for Cyber Crime Victims

-**[CITY, DATE]** - The Information Commissioner's Office (ICO) and the National Crime Agency (NCA) have signed a Memorandum of Understanding (MoU) today, committing to a collaborative approach in supporting victims of cybercrime.

-This partnership aims to enhance the support and guidance provided to victims, ensuring they receive the best possible assistance during and after a cybercrime incident.

-**Key Highlights of the MoU:**

-* **Shared Information and Resources:** Both organizations will share expertise, data, and resources to improve understanding of cybercrime trends and victim needs.
-* **Joint Training and Awareness Campaigns:** The ICO and NCA will work together to develop and deliver training programs and awareness campaigns for individuals, businesses, and public sector organizations on cybercrime prevention and victim support.
-* **Streamlined Support Processes:** The MoU aims to simplify the process for victims seeking help by creating clear pathways for accessing support from both organizations.
-* **Enhanced Communication and Collaboration:** The ICO and NCA will work closely to ensure effective communication and coordination between their respective teams, leading to a more seamless and responsive support system.

-**Quotes:**

-* **[ICO spokesperson name]**: "This partnership is a crucial step in strengthening our efforts to protect victims of cybercrime.
-By working together, we can ensure that individuals and organizations receive the support they need to recover from these devastating incidents."
-* **[NCA spokesperson name]**: "Cybercrime is a growing threat, and we must work together to combat it effectively.
-This MoU will help us to better understand the needs of victims and provide them with the support they deserve."

-**Impact:**

-This collaboration is expected to have a significant impact on the lives of cybercrime victims:

-* **Improved Access to Support:** Victims will have easier access to a wider range of support services from both the ICO and NCA.
-* **Increased Awareness and Prevention:** Joint training and awareness campaigns will empower individuals and organizations to take proactive measures to prevent cybercrime.
-* **Enhanced Justice and Recovery:**  Improved cooperation between the ICO and NCA will lead to more effective investigations and prosecutions, ultimately contributing to the recovery of victims.

-This MoU represents a significant step forward in the fight against cybercrime and demonstrates the commitment of both organizations to safeguarding the public from this growing threat.

 ## JFrog and GitHub unveil open source security integrations
 [Read more](https://www.computerweekly.com/news/366609897/JFrog-and-GitHub-unveil-new-open-source-security-integrations)